openethereum/pwasm-std/README.md

 `pwasm-std` is itself compiled with no_std and expected to be used within no_std-crates/binaries, since it defines `lang_item`-s on it's own, which will conflict with standard library.

 But for test scenarios it can be compiled with feature "std" and auxiliary crate "pwasm-test" to support testing of contracts' internal logic.

+# License

+`pwasm-std` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), at your choice.

+See LICENSE-APACHE, and LICENSE-MIT for details.